Evelyn-Bayes/fcc-challange/README.md

 # Obfuscated C Coding Challenge

 ## Goal
-Write a C program that passes the provided unit tests — but make your implementation as unreadable and confusing as possible.
+Write a C program that puts "Hello, World!" into the buffer and passes the unit test — but make your implementation as unreadable and confusing as possible.

 ## What you can edit
 - `challenge.h`: function signature(s)